 Stamp Duty (LBTT) Threshold Raised

-The threshold at which Land and Buildings Transaction Tax (LBTT) is paid will be raised from £145,000 to £250,000 on Wednesday 15th July as the Government steps up efforts to support homebuyers and help the economy recover from the impact of the COVID-19 pandemic.
+The threshold at which Land and Buildings Transaction Tax (LBTT) is paid was increased from £145,000 to £250,000 on Wednesday 15th July as the Government stepped up efforts to support homebuyers and help the economy recover from the impact of the COVID-19 pandemic.

 The announcement followed Chancellor Rishi Sunak’s Summer Statement in which he announced that in England and Northern Ireland, Stamp Duty would not be payable for properties with a purchase price of £500,000 or less.